hayleyw7/demo-streaming/README.md

 Visit the site [here](https://auddia-hayley.surge.sh/).

-When opening the home page, the user will see a header, a footer, and can select between two tiles: "SERIES" and "MOVIES".
+When opening the home page, the user will see a header, a footer, and two tiles: "SERIES" and "MOVIES".

-Depending on which they choose, they will either be taken to a page for series or movies, where the can alphabetically view the posters and title of 21 releases older than 2013.
+Depending on which of the two tiles they choose, they will either be taken to a page for series or movies, where they can alphabetically view the posters and titles of 21 releases newer than 2013.

 ## Future additions